OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 So my first question was; How can I let the user access two layouts for the same page?

-This is, in fact, very simple in `CSS`.
+This is actually very simple in `CSS`.
 We are using two `CSS` classes for the `<body>` of the page, one set of `CSS` rules for common elements of the two views, and two different sets of rules just for the differences in each layout.
 Quick and simple.